-- organisations in-scope of the HSQF - quality pathways to assess performance against the standards and how these apply to in-scope organisations - resources available to support organisations.
+- organisations in-scope of the HSQF and options for out-of-scope organisations and service types - quality pathways to assess performance against the standards and how these apply to in-scope organisations - resources available to support organisations.

 Part 2 outlines the standards.